 We could discuss green smoothies all day long, diving into the benefits you’ll notice.
-For nearly everyone we meet with dry eye disease or blepharitis, we recommend replacing your current breakfast with a green smoothie.
+For nearly everyone we meet, we recommend replacing your current breakfast with a green smoothie.
 Why is this?
 Because most people are eating horrible food for breakfast that’s doing nothing but increasing inflammation in your body.
 Cereal, milk, bacon, pancakes, you name it...all of it can be horrible and contribute to inflammation.

 When you replace these foods with a green smoothie, you’re not only ensuring hydration first thing in the morning, but you’re also making sure you’re packing in tons of antioxidants and carotenoids.
-Both are great for fighting oxidative stress and inflammation.
-Even if you find yourself sensitive to something in the green smoothies we recommend, there are so many ways to make a healthy green smoothie that it’s almost impossible for them to be harmful if you follow our green smoothie chart.
+Both are great for supporting eye health.

 Steroid or Antibiotic Eye Drops

-As a last resort, and after all of the above alternative treatments have been tried, steroid eye drops are a great option for knocking down inflammation fast.
+As a last resort, and after all of the above alternatives have been tried, steroid eye drops are a great option for knocking down inflammation.
 We use these when someone is incredibly red, inflamed, and miserable, and they usually work quite well when prescribed and used correctly.
-Steroid eye drops encompass the entire inflammatory cascade and really knock out inflammation for most people, at least getting them back to a healthier baseline to begin all of the alternative blepharitis treatments above.
+Steroid eye drops encompass the entire inflammatory cascade and really knock out inflammation for most people, at least getting them back to a manageable baseline.

-I also added topical antibiotics here, although these will usually not be needed unless you're currently suffering from a stye or other eye or eyelid infection.
+I also added topical antibiotics here, although these will usually not be needed unless you're currently suffering from an active infection.
 If you feel that you have an eye infection, or you're suffering from severe inflammation, speak with your eye doctor today.

 Remove your Makeup with a Tea Tree Oil Makeup Remover

 It’s amazing that so many people either forget to, or completely ignore that they need to, remove their makeup at night before they go to bed.
-Makeup is a breeding ground for bacteria, and when it’s left on your eyelids all night you’re just asking for blepharitis, styes, and dry eyes to creep in.
+Makeup is a breeding ground for bacteria, and when it’s left on your eyelids all night you’re just asking for issues.
 Removing your makeup with an oil-based cleanser means that you’re going to get all of the makeup off (even the waterproof kind!)

-We recommend using an oil-based remover that contains tea tree essential oil, because the tea tree can help eliminate demodex eyelash mites and ensure that your eyes stay healthy.
+We recommend using an oil-based remover that contains tea tree essential oil to support the skin of your eyelids.
 Simply place 3-5 drops of the remover onto a cotton ball or round and swipe it across your eyelids and lashes, concentrating at the base of the eyelashes until all of the eye makeup is removed.

 Wash your Face with Tea Tree Oil Soap

-Tea tree essential oil is fantastic for killing demodex eyelash mites and cleansing your skin.
 To use, simply lather the soap between your hands for a few seconds and then work it into your skin in circular motions.
 Keep your eyelids closed tightly!
 Take care to avoid getting the soap directly into the eyes, as this will burn.
 Rinse well after you’re finished.
-You’ll be amazed at how using a soap such as this can help eliminate crusty eyelashes, inflammation of the eyelids and skin, and other skin conditions.
+You’ll be amazed at how your skin feels after using this soap.

 Eyelid Cleansing Wipes with Tea Tree

 If you prefer a little extra friction with your eyelid cleansing, consider using an eyelid wipe.
-There are a few great ones out there and they work great for really decreasing the crustiness on your lashes.
 Simply remove the pre-moistened eyelid wipe from the package, close your eyes, and wipe the pad over your closed eyelids (concentrating on the lash margin).
 Most formulas do not require rinsing and can be found with or without tea tree essential oil.

 So, what does stress have to do with this?
 So much.
 This all comes back to inflammation.
-Inflammation is at the core of most chronic diseases today, including heart disease, cognitive issues, GI distress, and even dry eye disease.
+Inflammation is at the core of most chronic diseases today, including heart disease, cognitive issues, GI distress, and even eye irritation.
 Emotional stress can cause hormonal shifts, weight gain, and inflammation.